 |Grains||Serving Size||Total Fiber|

 |Oat bran muffin||1 medium||5|

 Tips to Increase Your Fiber Intake

 According to studies, most Americans do not consume enough fiber in their diet.
 While increasing your fiber intake is relatively easy, there are some pitfalls you should try to avoid.

 For example, one common piece of advice to increase your fiber intake is to eat whole grains and legumes (such as beans and lentils).
 While those foods are an abundant source of fiber, that fiber comes at a cost.
 Most types of grains (and especially wheat) contain gluten, while raw legumes are toxic — only cooking makes them edible.

-Even after soaking and cooking legumes, they boast plenty of anti-nutrients, which is why I recommend staying away from them.
-So here are some better foods you can leverage as part of a high-fiber diet.
+With that in mind, here are some better foods you can leverage as part of a high-fiber diet.